Written byAmanda Wong

 The Error The Requested Version of macOS Is Not Available Shows Up While Updating macOS?

 Apple releases macOS updates from time to time to improve the stability, security, and performance of your Mac.
-And a macOS upgrade such as from Big Sur to Monterey brings Mac users more features to experience.
+And a macOS upgrade such as from Monterey to Ventura brings Mac users more features to experience.
 That's why a mass of Mac users swarm to update macOS when a new one is released.

 There are two scenarios when the Update not found error shows up on your Mac: You update the Mac to the latest version of macOS in System Preferences > Software Update, or you want to install the version of macOS you prefer from the Mac App Store or Apple's website.
 In either of the cases, you can not continue to update macOS.
 Luckily, you can find the fixes to the problem in this post.